Jeong Yim: Historical controversy

-No one has ever read the book in mention.
-However it can be found online now.
 The history has always been orally transmitted and when compared to information from other Fut San Hung Sing Kwoon lineages we all seemed to share the same basic information.
-It never came from that book in mention.

 In regards to the belief that Cheung Yim was a co-founder to the Choy Lee Fut system, the idea did not come from a book.
 It came about by examining the history under a microscope.
 According to the Fut San version of the history, Cheung Yim reunited in Hong Kong.
 It is even written that Cheung Yim and Chan Heung instructed an alleged member of the Chan Family Association from San Francisco and shared with him the Choy Lee Fut secret codes to use.

 In the time Chan Heung and Cheung Yim spent in Hong Kong, Cheung Yim gave Chan Heung some of the Fut Gar Kuen he learned from the Monk Ching Cho.
 Together they added in new techniques into the Choy Lee Fut system, and that is where the idea of Cheung Yim's contribution to the further advancement of the Choy Lee Fut making him a co-founder of sorts.

 The Fut San Hung Sing School

 The Fut San Hung Sing 佛山鴻勝舘 (Hung/Great Victory) Kwoon was formally established in 1851 using these characters 佛山洪勝舘, in perfect timing with the Tai Ping Rebellion.
-Cheung Hung Sing was ordered (by Monk Ching Cho - NOT by Chan Heung) to go to Fut San once his gung fu training was complete under the Monk Ching Cho (Green Grass).
+Cheung Hung Sing was ordered to go to Fut San once his gung fu training was complete under the Monk Ching Cho (Green Grass).
 The sole purpose of Cheung Hung Sing being in Fut San was aid in the Tai Rebellion and train the revolutionary fighters for war.
 Cheung Yim was a Red Pole (426) aka Hung Kwun within the Hung Mun Secret Society.
 This means he held a position of what can be considered as a General of an army within the secret society.

-During and after the Tai Ping Rebellion was over(1851-1864), Cheung Yim and the students of the Fut San Hung Sing Kwoon (great Victory School)were on the run all the while opening multiple other Hung Sing Kwoons in various locations.
+During and after the Tai Ping Rebellion was over (1851-1864), Cheung Yim and the students of the Fut San Hung Sing Kwoon (great Victory School)were on the run all the while opening multiple other Hung Sing Kwoons in various locations.
 Between 1864 and 1867 Cheung Hung Sing and Chan Heung were both in Hong Kong and this is where they reunited for a solid three years.
 It is here that Cheung Yim shared the Green Grass Monk's Fut Gar Kuen with Chan Heung as a form or repayment for all the generosity and hospitality he was shown.
 At this point, Chan Heung viewed Cheung Yim more as a brother than a former disciple.
 Together they came up with new techniques and included them into Chan Heung's Choy Lee Fut.
 This was the point of Cheung Hung Sing's returned to the Choy Lee Fut family.